 The only player to ever feature for LUFC for 4 seasons, Binder enjoyed one season at Austrian Fourth Division outfit SC Ortmann and currently plays for SC Wiener Neustadter in the Austrian Third Division, for whom he has scored 2 goals.
 He also has made 6 appearances for Austria’s National Futsal team.
 In January 2022, Binder signed with Austrian fourth tier side ASK Kottingbrunn.

 Joel starred for Lane United in the 2016 and 2017 seasons before being selected 44th overall by Seattle Sounders FC in the 2019 MLS SuperDraft.
 The Swede joined their USL Championship affiliate side Tacoma Defiance and made 16 appearances – 11 starts – before moving to Spain to sign with Tercera División squad CD San Roque de Lepe in late 2019.
-He has made 44 total appearances for San Roque, now competing in the new Segunda División RFEF.
+Now in his 4th season with the club, currently competing in the new Segunda División RFEF, he has made over 90 total appearances, including featuring in an overtime defeat to Primera Division club Getafe CF in the Copa del Rey.

 Part of the renowned “Spanish Armada,” Pantoja helped man the Lane United midfield in 2015.
 Since then, he’s plied his trade in Spain’s 3rd Division, spending time at CD Barco, CD Segorbe, CE Teruel, Silla CF, CD Móstoles URJC, and his current club, CD Guadalajara.
 He has 11 career goals and 42 career assists.
-Pantoja suffered a devastating knee injury in 2020, but Guadalajara rewarded him with a new contract in 2021 anyway as he continues his recovery.
+Pantoja suffered a devastating knee injury in 2020, but Guadalajara rewarded him with a new contract in 2021 anyway as he continued his recovery.
+He signed for L’Olleria C.F. in the Regional Preferente division in January 2023.

 A former Barcelona Academy player, Jose played for Lane United in 2016 before returning to his native Spain and playing professionally for CD Laredo and SD Barreda Balompie of the Tercera División.
-The defender returned stateside to join USL League One club FC Tucson for the 2019 season, but is now back in Spain playing for UC Cartes in the Tercera División.
+The defender returned stateside to join USL League One club FC Tucson for the 2019 season, but returned to Spain to play for UC Cartes in the Tercera División in 2020.
+He retired as a player in 2022 and is now the Head Coach of the ‘Cadete A’ youth squad for RS Gimnástica de Torrelavega in his hometown.

 Amer played for Lane United not only during the club’s inaugural 2014 season, but also the 2015 & 2016 seasons.
 The Bosnian was selected 57th overall by FC Dallas in the 2018 MLS SuperDraft and later signed with USL Championship squad OKC Energy in 2019.
 He made three appearances for the club before suffering a serious knee injury.
-Sasivarevic continues to rehab in the hopes of getting his professional career back underway in the near future.
+After a long recovery process rehab, Amer decided to retire and has started his own training business while also participating as an a Sports Conditioning & Strength Training Intern with Real Salt Lake of MLS.

 Kyle made a single appearance for Lane United in 2018, but made it count with a first-half hat trick against TSS Rovers.
 Coffee was selected 41st overall in the 2019 MLS SuperDraft by Real Salt Lake and signed for the club’s USL Championship affiliate Real Monarchs, with whom he scored 9 goals in 27 appearances.
 Coffee retired after one season with the Monarchs and is now an assistant coach at Dixie State University.